SoftwareSecurityLab/ElGamal/README.md

 * **Throws Error**
 * **Secure**

-Encrypt your passed message and returns the corresponding cyphertext.
+Encrypts your passed message and returns the corresponding cyphertext.

 `message` parameter should be a member of underlying [Cyclic Group][cg].
 We don't check for its membership but yourself should care about it.